 Even though they are cheap and hyper-palatable, these foods wreak havoc on the body’s biochemistry, making it to work extra hard to counterbalance their deleterious effects every time you ingest them.

 On top of that, there have been multiple legal cases where food companies have lied on what’s actually in their products.

-This unpredictability on what’s actually inside a commercial product makes the consumtion of processed foods a big risk for Hashimoto’s patients, who follow an autoimmune protocol.
+This unpredictability on what’s actually inside a commercial product makes the consumption of processed foods a big risk for Hashimoto’s patients who follow an autoimmune protocol.

 Besides, there is always the insidious danger of cross-contamination, as happens with gluten or casein found in products they were not supposed to.

 A person dealing with Hashimoto’s should eat as close to nature as possible and that means no packaged or canned foods, except for frozen whole foods, such as fruits and vegetables.

 These foods include dairy (especially cow milk products), eggs, wheat, soy, corn, shellfish and nuts.

 If you suspect that a particular food group irritates you, omit it completely from your diet, for about 4-20 days, or even better hop on an elimination diet.